 Ecological Design Certificate

 The Ecological Design Certificate is a design-based, interdisciplinary program focused on the development of a practical framework for the integration of the built environment with local- and region-specific natural systems.
-It is available to all graduate students within the School of Architecture and Allied Arts.
+It is available to all graduate students within the College of Design (formerly the School of Architecture and Allied Arts).
 However, due to resource availability, most courses must be completed at the Eugene campus.
 Participating students are challenged to develop an in-depth understanding of the relationships between ecological processes, issues of cultural and social sustainability, and urban development and form, as well as how allied design and planning disciplines approach these relationships.
 Students will acquire a theoretical and pragmatic basis to carry these understandings into the world of practice.

 Administered by the Department of Architecture.